 This post provides detailed information on the SEN teaching assistant job description, including the key duties, tasks, and responsibilities they commonly perform.

 It also highlights the major requirements you may be expected to fulfill to be hired for the SEN teaching assistant role by most recruiters/employers.

 What Does a SEN Teaching Assistant Do?

 Special Education Needs, SEN, teaching assistants work in schools where children with a range of difficulties are enrolled.

-Their job description entails integrating students with difficulties/disabilities into mainstream education system by tending to the physical needs of the students, and also providing instructional support to teachers.
+The SEN teaching assistant job description entails integrating students with difficulties/disabilities into mainstream education system by tending to the physical needs of the students, and also providing instructional support to teachers.

 SEN, teaching assistants usually work during normal school hours from Mondays to Fridays in the case of a full-time employee; however, teaching assistants may work part-time.

 SEN has to do with students whose needs cannot be met through the normal classroom setting.
 It basically has to do with students who have mental, social, or physical difficulties, which can be clearly seen in language and communication deficiencies.